brevzin/cpp_proposals/2036_lambda_scope/lambda-scope.md

 # Proposal

 This paper proposes that name lookup in the _trailing-return-type_ of a lambda first consider that lambda's captures before looking further outward.
+We may not know at the time of parsing the return type which names actually are captured, so this paper proposes to treat all capturable entities as if they were captured.

 That is, treat the _trailing-return-type_ like the function body rather than treating it like a function parameter.